AndersonSMed/DiscordBot/README.md

 export DISCORD_BOT_TOKEN=<your_discord_bot_token>
 ```

-After that, you need to install the project dependencies in your environment, as showed below.
+After that, you need to install the project dependencies to finish setting everything up, as showed below.

 ```bash
 python -m venv .env